Your Support Impacts Success

-As an employer, one of the most valuable ways you can contribute to a student’s success in the CPLED Program is by giving the student the time required to complete program activities successfully.
+As an employer, one of the most valuable ways you can contribute to a student’s success in PREP is by giving the student the time required to complete program activities successfully.

-The employer is not obligated to pay CPLED program tuition for students, but some may choose to provide financial assistance to their students.
+The employer is not obligated to pay PREP tuition for students, but some may choose to provide financial assistance to their students.

 A principal is an individual within the employer’s firm or office who has met eligibility requirements and is approved by the provincial law society to supervise articling students.

 When those in the legal community partner with students in our program as principals to provide advice and instruction, everyone benefits.

 Not only are students better prepared to launch their legal careers, but they also gain valuable relationships which help shape the future of the legal profession.

 For more information on becoming a principal, contact the overseeing law society in your province:

 A mentor may be the student’s principal or another lawyer in the firm or organization.
 The support of a mentor can be invaluable to the student’s success.

 Asking questions about a student’s progress in the program, challenges and activities can help them stay motivated and engaged.